Mahi4238/EDA-project/README.md

 | approx_cost(for two people) | Approximate cost for two people |
 | listed_in(type) | Type of restaurant (Buffet, Cafes, Dining, etc.) |

+##Insights

+- Dining restaurants dominate in popularity and votes.

+- Online order mode correlates with higher ratings.

+- Typical spending for two people is ₹300–₹400.

+- Buffet and Cafes have moderate engagement compared to Dining.